Post-Baccalaureate Teacher Certification Programs

-The Post-Baccalaureate Teacher Certification Programs are part of the Lifelong Learning Program and are designed for a candidate who currently holds a bachelor's degree and would like to receive Pennsylvania teaching certification.
+The Post-Baccalaureate Teacher Certification Programs at Westminster College in PA are designed for a candidate who currently holds a bachelor's degree and would like to receive a Pennsylvania teaching certification.

 PreK-4 Early Childhood/PreK-8 Special Education Teacher Certification is designed for a candidate who currently has a bachelor's degree and would like to be certified to teach in the PreK-4 Early Childhood and PreK-8 Special Education classrooms.

 Secondary Education Teacher Certification is designed for a candidate who currently has an undergraduate degree and would like to be certified to teach in the 7-12 classrooms.
 The undergraduate degree does not need to be in the desired certification field, but students will have to complete all requirements for the chosen subject area as well as all secondary education courses necessary for certification.
 These subject areas include: